 6. Organize rituals and events to encourage connection

 The deskbird app helps your team build strong workplace connections.
 How?
 By providing them with a tool that fosters interactions.
 Thanks to the week planning feature, not only do they plan their week according to work duties but they can also organize schedules based on their teammates’ timetables.
-Our interactive floor plan lets employees decide when they meet virtually and on-site and easily find their colleagues.
+Our interactive floor plan lets employees decide when they meet virtually or on-site and easily find their colleagues.
 Do you want to have a glimpse at how our workspace booking solution can connect your workforce?